MagGeo/MagGeo/README.md

 ### 1. Install Poetry

-**MagGeo** use Poetry a tool for **dependency management** and **packaging** in Python.
+MagGeo use Poetry a tool for dependency management and packaging in Python.
 It allows MagGeo to use the tested libraries/dependencies requeried.

-Open a Terminal, got to [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation), follow the install instructions that suits to your enviroment [OSX/Unix/Windows}.
+Open a Terminal, go to [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation), follow the install instructions that suits to your enviroment [OSX/Unix/Windows}.

 For instance on Febrary 2022 the command use was the following (We recommend to visit the previous link to make sure you get the rigth command):